 - Contact a bicycle accident attorney.
 Once you receive medical treatment, an insurance adjuster may contact you to discuss your claim.
 Do not speak to this representative until you speak to a New Mexico personal injury attorney.
 Your lawyer will evaluate your case and identify your optimal path to maximum compensation.

-Compensation Available For Bicycle Accident Claims
+What Compensation Is Available For Albuquerque Bicycle Accident Claims?

 Under New Mexico’s fault insurance laws, drivers who cause accidents must pay for the victims’ damages, including other drivers, passengers, pedestrians, and cyclists.
 If you are in a bicycle accident, you can hold the at-fault driver accountable for the economic and non-economic losses you sustained due to the crash.